 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-This medication should not be taken by anyone who is allergic to telbivudine or to any of the ingredients of the medication.
+- are allergic to telbivudine or to any of the ingredients of this medication

 What side effects are possible with this medication?